-There is a dark side to MI6 that needs men like Elliot Kane—volatile, inquisitive, free-floating—in the field.
-They take them and put two years and over £100k into their training, showing them how to steal cars, strip weapons, and hack bank accounts.
-There are courses on the use of blackmail and improvised explosives, and entire workshops solely dedicated to navigating by the stars.
-But no one tells them how to go home.
+The Secret Intelligence Service puts two years and over £100K into the training of new field officers.
+You’re shown how to steal cars, strip weapons, hack bank accounts.
+There are courses on the use of improvised explosives, two workshops dedicated to navigating by the stars.
+But nothing about what I had heard one old spy call whiplash.
+No one tells you how to go home.

 You’re marching through the bowels of Tripoli’s Ain Zara Prison on Thursday; Saturday night you’re at a dinner party in Holland Park.
 Cutlery tinkles.
 There is something you’ve forgotten.
 You lock yourself in the bathroom and call a restaurant on Martyrs’ Square to hear a particular woman’s voice and when the phone’s answered there is automatic gunfire in the distance.
 The world cannot all be real at the same time.
 You apologize to your hosts as you leave, blaming jet lag, then sit on the Central line hearing mourners wail.
 After the first few times, officers switch to a desk-based role or they find ways of managing the transition.
 I can’t do desks, so I had to learn.